 Keytruda In Clinical Trials

 Pembrolizumab has been tested in clinical trials on multiple types of cancer.
-Some trials have shown success in treating certain cancers, but trails testing the drug on mesothelioma patients haven’t shown as much success.
+Some trials have shown success in treating certain cancers, but trails testing the drug on mesothelioma patients and others with asbestos-related illnesses haven’t shown as much success.

-Early trials testing Keytruda on advanced or unresectable melanoma in 2014 lead to the drug’s approval by the FDA as a second-line treatment.
+Early trials testing Keytruda on advanced or unresectable melanoma (often caused by hazardous exposure to the sun) in 2014 led to the drug’s approval by the FDA as a legal second-line treatment.
 Some study participants experienced increased survival, tumor reduction, and reduced risk of disease progression.

 In 2015, Keyturda was approved as a first-line treatment of melanoma after a successful phase 3 trial.
 The drug was previously approved by the European Commission earlier that year.
-Keytruda as a first-line treatment for non-small cell lung cancer was approved by the FDA in 2016, and for metastatic non-squamous non-small cell lung cancer in 2017.
+Keytruda as a first-line treatment for non-small cell lung cancer (commonly caused by exposure to airborne contaminants like smoke and pollution) was approved by the FDA in 2016, and for metastatic non-squamous non-small cell lung cancer in 2017.

 The leading study author, Sanjay Popat, Ph.D., demonstrated in a presentation that the drug had failed to change disease outcomes on study subjects.
 Although results weren’t successful, the study provided researchers with new hope for combining immunotherapy with chemotherapy as a beneficial first-line treatment for malignant mesothelioma.

-While treatment options like chemotherapy, radiation, and surgery continue to be the standard treatment, researchers believe immunotherapy shows promise in treating mesothelioma.
+While treatment options like chemotherapy, radiation, and surgery continue to be the standard treatment, researchers believe immunotherapy shows promise in treating mesothelioma caused by asbestos.
 Multiple clinical trials testing immunotherapy drugs like Keytruda.
-To learn more about treating mesothelioma, download our free mesothelioma guide.
+To learn more about treating mesothelioma as well as your legal compensation options, download our free mesothelioma guide.